eidsvold/1Z0-819-notes/README.md

 * A method in an interface is abstract by default, hence we don't need to add the _abstract_ keyword.
 However, it's still valid if we do.
 * A field defined within a subtype can hide fields of the same name in supertypes, but a field defined in a supertype cannot hide other fields in other supertypes.
 * The _List_ _remove_ method removes the **first occurrence** of the specified element.
+* The _List add_ method with two parameters inserts the specified element, denoted by the second parameter, at the specified location, denoted by the first parameter.
 * The _List_ _addAll_ method appends all of the elements in the specified colllection to the end of the list, in the order they are returned by the specified collection's iterator.
 If the method takes a first argument integer, all elements are inserted into the list at the specified position.
 * The _List_ _subList_ method returns a view of the portion of the original list, starting at the index specified by the first parameter (inclusive) and ending at the index specified by the second parameter (exclusive).
 The method does **not modify** the original list.
 * The _List_ _copyOf_ method returns an modifiable list containing elements of the original one.
 Calling any mutator method on the _List_ will **always** cause **_UnsupportedOperationException_** to be thrown.
 * A static method with a body belongs to the interface its declared in, and subtypes of this interface don't even inherit that static method.
 Meaning they can define a method with the  exact same signature.
+* When a class declares an extended class and implemented interfaces, the class name must go first, then interface names which are separated by commas.
+I.e. an extended class must first EXTEND one and only one class, then IMPLEMENT one or multiple interfaces, separated by commas, not the otherway around.
+*

 ### 11. Handling Exceptions